maazghani/pdfquery/README.md

 # pdfquery

-**pdfquery** is a tiny command‑line tool that turns your PDFs into searchable vector indexes (FAISS) and lets GPT answer questions using only the relevant passages.
+**pdfquery** is a command‑line tool that turns your PDFs into searchable vector indices (FAISS) and lets GPT answer questions using only the relevant passages.

 ## Quickstart